KaNoOoKAh/somatic-awareness-lab.md/14-Trials/abdominal_control_intro_trial_01.md

 - Independent control of each region is emerging but not yet consistent.
 - Visual feedback from the video helps identify asymmetries and areas needing refinement.
 - Some movements appear unstable or irregular, reflecting the current state of somatic disruption.
+- Applying control to other areas of the abdominal area can reveal which areas have good sensory response.
+- Awareness of these areas will reveal which types of directional energy the areas will need in order to be controlled a certain way.

 ## Next Steps
 Future trials will focus on isolating **one abdominal region at a time**, including: